 When choosing a reading list for the academic year ahead, it’s important to differentiate between what is and isn’t available due to copyright laws.
 At eReserve, we provide you with the tools to do just that, and take control of your reading lists while managing any digital copyright considerations that may arise.

-This means that all academic, librarian and management staff have the ability to eliminate the risks of compliance issues when compiling materials lists.
+This means that all faculty, librarian and management staff have the ability to eliminate the risks of compliance issues when compiling materials lists.
 Library system integration with eReserve Plus therefore provides an easy-to-use, fast and reliable method for more streamlined workflows.

 For more information on eReserve Plus and how you can benefit from its applications, reach out to us via phone, fax or email today.